red-data-tools/red_amber/doc/DataFrame.md

   3       4 D
   ```

-### `merge(other)`
+### `merge(*other)`

   Concatenate another DataFrame or Table onto the bottom of self.
-The shape and data type of other must be the same as self.
+The size of other must be the same as self.
+Self and other must not share the same key.

+  The alias is `bind_cols`.

   ```ruby
   df